apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 # Conclusion?

-IDK man.
+IDK.
 These have been some thoughts and potential research directions.
 These claims could use some evidence backing them up.
 Working on it.
-Consider this part one of two or more.
+Consider this part one of two or more, and I'm hoping to do some specific experiments to validate these ideas.

-Next time I will talk about the relationship between this and entropy and RLP and self play and do some more research idea vomit.
-I think I have a real path to self play working.
-Although many have said that before me, and I cannot be sure until it is, you know, working.
+But I have more ideas.
+Next time we will talk about the relationship between this and entropy and RLP and self play.
+You can bet there will be more research idea vomit.
+I think that I have a real path to something like self play.
+Although many have said that before me.
+I cannot be sure until it is, you know, working.
+Probably it will not, but we shall see.
+I know how delusional I sound.
+But it might be worth a try.

 Until next time, I have been <a href="https://x.com/apaz_cli/">apaz</a>.